yabinmeng/nosqlbench-build-docs/site/blog/http-rest/quickstart-http-rest.md

 ```

-In this scenario, the ‘key’ will become the partitioningKey:
+In this scenario, the `key` will become the value for `partitioningKey`:

 ```yaml